anderseknert/opa-demo/kubernetes/README.md

 type: kubernetes.io/service-account-token
 ```

 This will have the token controller automatically create a token for us and assign it to the `opa-kubernetes-api-client` service account.
-We'll now need to make the token visible to our policies - for this we'll patch our OPA container definitions to expose our token environment variable.
+We'll now need to make the token visible to our policies - for this we'll patch our OPA container definitions to expose our token as an environment variable.

 ```yaml
 apiVersion: apps/v1